SeerIntelligence/seerblog/_posts/2024-07-15-completed-applications-and-the-horrors-of-self-inflicted-technical-debt.md

 As the pathetic humans that we are, we tend to be annoyed, bored even, by stability and lack of change wherever it may be.
 Thus a new manmade horror is crafted from the tears of middle management; Self inflicted technical debt.

 #### What even is technical debt?
-According to a seminar held in in Dagstuhl:
+According to a seminar held in Dagstuhl:

 > In software-intensive systems, technical debt is a collection of design or implementation constructs that are expedient in the short term, but set up a technical context that can make future changes more costly or impossible.
-Technical debt presents an actual or contingent liability whose impact is limited to internal system qualities, primarily maintainability and evolvability.
+Technical debt presents an actual or contingent liability whose impact is limited to internal system qualities, primarily maintainability and evolve-ability.

 So in short, make shitty choices now and you've got yourself some lovely technical debt.